 and my personal favourite

-This has helped, but even he waffles on and my eyeballs go on a mini vacation the more academic sounding explanations become.
+This has helped, but even he waffles on and my mince mind goes on a mini vacation the more academic sounding explanations become.

 My journey is a long one because I basically don’t comprehend information in the conventional sense and the sacrifice of brain nerve endings in the past (that were probably never fused together properly in the first place) has defo not helped-o.